-On February 14, 2020, we entered into three-year distribution agreements with certain sales agents to sell up to 14,000,000 shares of the Company's common stock, for up to \$500,000 aggregate gross sales proceeds, from time to time in "at-the-market" offerings (the "ATM").
+On February 24, 2023, we entered into distribution agreements with a three-year term with certain sales agents to sell up to 16,000,000 shares of the Company's common stock, for up to \$800,000 aggregate gross sales proceeds, from time to time in "at-the-market" offerings (the "ATM").
 Under the terms of the ATM, sales are to be made through transactions that are deemed to be "at-the-market" offerings, including sales made directly on the New York Stock Exchange, sales made through a market maker other than on an exchange or sales made through privately negotiated transactions.
-During the three months ended March 31, 2022, we issued 218,230 shares of the Company's common stock under the ATM which resulted in \$12,823 of net proceeds and payment of compensation to certain sales agents of \$130.
+During the three months ended March 31, 2024, we did not issue any shares of the Company's common stock under the ATM.